onelegtony/onelegtony/README.md

 👋🏻 Hi!
 My name is Sasha!
 ---

- 👨🏻‍💻 I am currently on the path of changing carreers and I am studying programming.
+ 👨🏻‍💻 I am currently on the path of changing carreers and I am Computer Science student.
  📚 I have already learned and had a chance to practice on things like _React, Redux, JavaScript, HTML, CSS, SASS, AJAX_ as well as touched upon few other technologies like _Node.js, Mocha, Jest etc._.
- 💡 At the moment I am doing Full-Stack Engineer course at [Codecademy.com](https://www.codecademy.com/profiles/onelegtony).
+ 💡 At the moment I am doing Full-Stack Engineer course at [Codecademy.com](https://www.codecademy.com/profiles/sashacozub).

 ---
 🤝 I am always open to new possibilities, challenges, collaborations, jobs and connections.